dataArtisans/flink-training-web/devEnvSetup.md

 #### Add the flink-training-exercises dependency to your pom.xml

-Open the `pom.xml` file in your Maven project (`./flink-java-project/pom.xml` or `flink-scala-project/pom.xml`) with a text editor and add the following dependency.
+Open the `pom.xml` file in your Maven project (`./flink-java-project/pom.xml` or `flink-scala-project/pom.xml`) with a text editor and add the following dependency *after the other flink dependencies*:

 ~~~xml
 <dependency>